ansys/pyansys-dev-guide/doc/source/content_writing/rst-files-writers/index.rst

 Using the preceding attributes necessitates having to change the line numbers if content is later added to or removed from the ``README.rst`` file.
-Thus, you might want to use this directive's ``:start-after:`` attribute instead.
+Thus, you might want to use this directive's ``start-after`` attribute instead.
 It allows you to reuse content from a given point to the end of the file.

 You first insert a target in the ``README.rst`` file where you want to start the reuse.